NewEnglandSkiHistory.com SkiNewEngland.net

 The Mohawk Double circa the 1960s

 After years of tinkering with homegrown chain chairlifts at Mount Snow, Schoenknecht ordered multiple Carlevaro & Savio chairlifts for the 1960-61 season, including one for Mohawk Mountain.
-Channing Murdock was hired to manage the upgraded area, which also sported new mountain-top snowmaking ponds and an improved Pine Lodge.
-Connecticut's first chairlift likely debuted in January of 1961.
+The lift would become the first chairlift installed in southern New England.
+Channing Murdock was hired to manage the upgraded area, which also sported an improved Pine Lodge and a new snowmaking system featuring two ponds at the top of the mountain.
+By this point, the area sported nine rope tows, nine trails, and four slopes.
+A five-year plan called for two more chairlifts and additional snowmaking.

-Following the 1961-62 season, Channing Murdock departed to start Butternut Basin.
+The 1961-62 season likely started following a Christmas Eve snowstorm and came to a close at the start of calendar spring.
+Following the season, Channing Murdock departed to start Butternut Basin.
 A few years later, he acquired the defunct Satan's Ridge ski area, reopening it as Ski Sundown.

 The base lodge circa the 1960s